kiasaki/blog/content/pages/about.md

 -----

+_I currently_ am thinking about what's next while sharpening my skill ;)

+_Previously, (January 2016 - November 2016)_ I worked at **Plot.ly** as
-_I currently_ work at **Plot.ly** as front-end developer coding and maintaining a React.js and Redux codebase.
+front-end developer coding and maintaining a React.js and Redux codebase.
 I also do some DevOps here and there using Ansible to manage an AWS fleet of instances and coding in house tooling in Go to help the whole team develop, test and deploy faster and with more confidence.

-_Previously, (June 2015 - February 2016)_ I did contract work as [Atriumph](https://www.atriumph.com)
+_Previously, (June 2015 - February 2016)_ I did contract work as
-helping software companies and startups create great applications people love to use.
+[Atriumph](https://www.atriumph.com) helping software companies and startups create great applications people love to use.

 _Previously, (November 2014 - June 2015)_ I worked at a fairly large startup called **Busbud** as a back-end developer.
-Over there I wore a few hats working on diverse projects mostly api work, some front-ends for internal tools and being the go-to operations guys managing AWS with Ansible & Terraform.
+Over there I wore a few hats working on diverse projects mostly api work with Node.js, some front-ends for internal tools and being the go-to operations guys managing AWS with Ansible & Terraform.

 _Previously, (September 2011 - September 2014)_ I worked for a small web-agency
 named [Ankedotes Communication](http://anekdotes.com/) as a web-developper